Arbos: Rebirth

-In 2015, ARBOS Group launches a major acquisition plan designed to consolidate the foundations of a project that would shortly lead to the production of an integrated full-line solution within agricultural mechanization.
-The goal is to establish ARBOS as an international brand of reference for farmers around the world and for the entire agronomic cycle, by introducing products compatible with the latest cultivation, conservative farming and precision seeding techniques, moving from compact and highly specialized tractors to the creation of a full range for open field applications.
-For this reason, in 2015, two large companies join the ARBOS Group family.
+In 2015, ARBOS Group launched a major acquisition plan designed to consolidate the foundations of a project that would shortly lead to the production of an integrated full-line solution within agricultural mechanization.
+The goal is to establish ARBOS as an international brand of reference for farmers around the world and for the entire agronomic cycle by introducing products compatible with the latest cultivation, conservative farming, and precision seeding techniques, moving from compact and highly specialized tractors to the creation of a full range for open field applications.
+For this reason, in 2015, two large companies joined the ARBOS Group family.
 The first to be acquired in January is MaterMacc, a company from Pordenone specializing in the production of agricultural equipment, followed in December of the same year by Goldoni S.p.A., a historic company from the Emilia region producing tractors for orchards.
 These two companies serve to represent the strategic starting points for investment for the Group's industrial launch.
 In 2016, the Friulian company rolls out a new recruitment plan, as well as a number of major industrial renovations that result in the facility being extended by a further 55,000 m^{2}.
-The plant at Migliarina di Carpi is also updated, with a focus on upgrading the assembly lines, renovating the offices and building a new center entirely devoted to Engineering, transferred from Calderara di Reno to the new headquarters in the Modena province.
+The plant at Migliarina di Carpi is also updated, with a focus on upgrading the assembly lines, renovating the offices, and building a new center entirely devoted to Engineering, transferred from Calderara di Reno to the new headquarters in the Modena province.

-Today
+Since 2015

 During Agritechnica 2017, the Full Line of tractors and equipment in green livery is officially presented.
-The ARBOS brand is therefore ready to compete as a protagonist on the European market with a range of products that can support the entire agronomic cycle, from working the land to harvesting.
-2018 is the year of the improvement of the range of high power tractors and the development of advanced equipment for precision seeding.
-In this sense, important news are awaited for EIMA 2018.
+The ARBOS brand is therefore ready to sell on the European market with a range of products that can support the entire agronomic cycle, from working the land to harvesting.
+2018 saw large improvement of the range of high power tractors and the development of advanced equipment for precision seeding.

 The collaboration between Arbos and MaterMacc ended in 2022.